sigrudds1/godot-mariadb/README.md

 **Change to the just created mariadb directory...**
 cd mariadb

-**Find the relevant branch to the Godot version...**
+**Find the relevant release to the Godot version...**
-git branch --all
+git tag

-**Checkout/switch to the relevant branch, e.g. 4.0, git version 2.23+**
+**Checkout/switch to the relevant release, e.g. match Godot 4.0.4-stable, git version 2.23+**
-git switch -c 4.0 origin/4.0
+git checkout v4.0.3

+**Alternately you can use a branch rather than release...**
+git branch -v -a

+**Checkout the branch, e.g. 4.x, git version 2.23+**
+git checkout 4.x

 **Change back to the main Godot directory...**
 cd ../..